$174 - $294

 Art and history buffs will appreciate the architectural marvel of the Mar Saba Monastery in Bethlehem.
 The scenic view of the rock face of the monastery with its glinting metal domes is unforgettable.
 Bethlehem is another historic and religious city in Israel that should be on your itinerary.
 You can explore the cultural life of the Roman city at Beit Shean, which also has a Byzantine origin, and appreciate a slice of the ancient world in the extensive ruins and well-restored theater.
 Adults and kids need to pay to visit this site.
 Jerusalem also has plenty of history and great religious significance, making it a city to explore before leaving Israel.
 The city boasts fabulous museums that art enthusiasts will appreciate.
 You can find accommodations in Israel hotels in Jerusalem like Leonardo Plaza Hotel and Dan Panorama Hotel Jerusalem.
 Bethlehem and Jerusalem are busiest during Easter and Christmas, with most museums and sites charging an entrance fee.

-When traveling to Israel it would be best to plan your trip around the month of April, as the prices are significantly lower than in May - just $117 per night.
+When traveling to Israel it would be best to plan your trip around the month of December, as the prices are significantly lower than in March - just $299 per night.